zeruhur/loner/index.md

 You can play online with the [Loner Assistant](https://zeruhur.space/loner-assistant/)!

 ## Genre Packs
-If you need inspiration to build your matches in Loner, Genre Packs with additional options are available here to inspire you
+If you need inspiration to build your games in Loner, Genre Packs with additional options are available here:

 [Fantasy](AP01_fantasy.md)